regen-network/gocuke/README.md

 up specific test conditions. `BeforeStep` and `AfterStep` should only be used in very special circumstances.

+### Strict Mode

+When a step panic's with the string `"PENDING"` (which is how code suggestions get generated), gocuke will consider the test as pending, skip the test and not fail the test suite.
+To fail tests that are pending, use the command line flag `-gocuke.strict` with `go test`.
+Ex: `go test ./... -gocuke.strict`.

 ### Tag Expressions

 Cucumber [tag expressions](https://cucumber.io/docs/cucumber/api/#tag-expressions)